harshhhhh10/Password-Analyzer-Wordlist-Generator/README.md

     Use this tool only on systems you own or have explicit written permission to test.
     Do not use generated wordlists for unauthorized access to any system.
-    The common password database is sourced from publicly available breach analyses for educational awareness.
+    The common password database is a curated list of predictable/common passwords compiled for educational awareness.
     The author is not responsible for any misuse of this tool.
     Always follow applicable laws and regulations regarding cybersecurity testing in your jurisdiction.